 How to adjust your sewing machine according to the fabric used?

-Comment régler sa machine à coudre ?
+Comment régler sa machine à coudre en fonction du tissu utilisé ? - Verotex

-table of contents:
+Table of contents:

-sewing machine adjustment basics
+basics of sewing machine adjustment

 How to recognize a tension problem?
 Visual diagnosis

-The fabric scrap test: your best ally
+Testing on a fabric scrap: your best ally

 Adjusting the tension dial: the solution in 90% of cases

 • Loops underneath?
-Increase the tension .
+Increase the tension.
 Go from 4 to 4.5 or 5, then repeat the test.
 For thick fabrics like denim, go up to 5.5.

 Sewing machine adjustment

-When to suspect lower thread tension?
+When to suspect the lower thread tension?

 Intervene only if: